JoergFiedler/developer-box-ubuntu/README.md

 ### Local machine setup

-Make sure the current user is allowed to execute commands with sudo.
+Make sure the current user is allowed to execute commands via sudo.

 Execute the following commands.

     ./update-local.sh

 You will be asked to provide your password.
-It will be used to sudo execute the administration commands.
+It will be used to execute commands via sudo.

 ### Create a new VirtualBox machine